Searching Using Advanced Search Tabs

 The Number Search tab allows you to search for one or more specific patents.
 For example, if you have a spreadsheet with 100 patents you would like to look up, you can copy and paste the numbers into the search box and search just for those patents, either with or without the Family Members included in the results.
 Note that the Number Search requires that the patent numbers be published patent numbers.

 The Patent Owners tab allows you to search for patents grouped by the patent's owner.
 In this tab, you can search by either the Original Assignee or the Current Assignee.
 As with the other tabs, you can include which collections you would like to search (USPT, JP, EP, etc.).

 The Natural Language tab allows you to search for patents based on a text query of up to 5,000 words of text.
 AcclaimIP will find documents similar to the source text that you supply.
 For example, if you have a paragraph from a specification and you want to see what other patents are similar to the language in that paragraph, you can copy and paste the entire paragraph into the natural language search query and run the search.

 The Search History tab is your saved search history.
 For example, if you searched for "endoscope" in the Title, and "light emit" in the Abstract fields, when you came back to AcclaimIP at a later point, you would be able to find that particular search in the Search History tab and run the search again without having to retype anything into the proper fields.
-The number of searches saved to your search history is set in Preferences>Results Grid.

 (jobs NEAR3 steve) AND (ive NEAR3 jonathan) --> Patents where the two collaborated